Apache Pinot provides a comprehensive set of geospatial functions that follow the SQL/MM specification with the ST_

 -- For distance-based queries

-ST_Distance + geometry types = Faster, less accurate over large distances
+ST_Distance + geometry types = Faster, accepts any geometry type

 -- For containment queries